webfrogs/IronBank/README.md

 ## Build

-IronBank can help you build project.
-Recently, it only supports Xcode project which does not use any dependency tools.
-This feature is still in progress.
-There is a todo list below which shows features in IronBank's 1.0 release version.
+If the dependency is a xcode project, you can intergrate it as source code, or add its add its project to your main project after IronBank fetch its content.
+Alternatively, IronBank can build it for you, but only Cocoa framework projectcan be built.
+But as the project may use other dependency tools, this feature is still in progress.
+There is a todo list below shows which tools should be supported.

+- [x] Carthgage support.
 - [ ] Cocopods support.
-- [ ] Carthgage support.
 - [ ] Git submodule support.

-For now, you can add build configuration to a git repository like this:
+Add build configuration to a git repository like this:

 ``` yaml
 - git: